daddel80/notepadpp-multireplace/README.md

 This chapter provides an overview of the various match and replace options available in MultiReplace, enhancing the flexibility and precision of your search and replace operations.

-### Match Whole Word Only
-When this option is enabled, the search term is matched only if it appears as a whole word.
+**Match Whole Word Only:** When this option is enabled, the search term is matched only if it appears as a whole word.
 This is particularly useful for avoiding partial matches within larger words, ensuring more precise and targeted search results.

-### Match Case
-Selecting this option makes the search case-sensitive, meaning 'Hello' and 'hello' will be treated as distinct terms.
+**Match Case:** Selecting this option makes the search case-sensitive, meaning 'Hello' and 'hello' will be treated as distinct terms.
 It's useful for scenarios where the case of the letters is crucial to the search.

-### Use Variables
-This feature allows the use of variables within the replacement string for dynamic and conditional replacements.
+**Use Variables:** This feature allows the use of variables within the replacement string for dynamic and conditional replacements.
 For more detailed information, refer to the [Option 'Use Variables' chapter](#option-use-variables).

-### Replace First Match Only
-The "Replace First Match Only" option is ideal for Replace-All operations, where it replaces only the first occurrence of a match in each list entry.
+**Replace First Match Only:** The "Replace First Match Only" option is ideal for Replace-All operations, where it replaces only the first occurrence of a match in each list entry.
 This is particularly useful for different replace strings with the same find pattern.
 It's designed for modifying only the initial match in a document or scope, while keeping other instances intact.
 The same effect can be achieved with the 'Use Variables' option using `cond(CNT == 1, 'Replace String')` for conditional replacements.

-### Wrap Around
-When this option is active, the search will continue from the beginning of the document after reaching the end, ensuring that no potential matches are missed in the document.
+**Wrap Around:** When this option is active, the search will continue from the beginning of the document after reaching the end, ensuring that no potential matches are missed in the document.

 ## Scope Functions
 Scope functions define the range for searching and replacing strings: